drstearns/tutorials/src/http/index.md

 After you send the blank line it should respond with a standard HTTP response message followed by a bunch of HTML.
 That's Google's home page!
 You requested the resource path `/`, which is the home page for the entire web site.

-Hit `Ctrl+C` to exit out of netcat and return to your own command prompt.
+Hit `Ctrl+c` to exit out of netcat and return to your own command prompt.

 What you just did is what your web browser does when you enter `http://www.google.com/` into the address bar.
 The browser parses the URL and determines that the protocol is `http`, the host is `www.google.com` and the resource path is `/`.
 It then opens a network connection to port 80 (default for HTTP) on `www.google.com` and sends at least those two lines (most browsers include a bunch more headers that provide the server with extra meta-data).